likerRr/gw2-elite-insights-node/README.md

 - Possibility of horizontal scaling through load balancer
 - Support for processing multiple files simultaneously

+### Concurrency and Advanced Flow Control

+This project intentionally does not implement advanced concurrency features such as:
+- Job queuing and prioritization
+- Rate limiting and throttling
+- Concurrent processing limits
+- Complex workflow orchestration
+- Retry mechanisms with backoff strategies

+For production environments requiring these features, it's strictly recommended using dedicated cloud platforms like:
+- **[Inngest](https://www.inngest.com/docs/guides/flow-control)** - for event-driven workflows, job queuing, and flow control
+- Other queue management services (Redis Queue, Bull, AWS SQS, etc.)
+- API gateways for rate limiting and request management

+This keeps the project simple and focused on its core functionality while allowing integration with more sophisticated infrastructure when needed.

 ## License

 The project is distributed under the license specified in the LICENSE file.